opencog/opencog/opencog/nlp/learn/run/README.md

 * config-*.scm: another cogserver config file

 * split-sentences.pl: split text into sentences.
-Looks for likely end-of sentence locations, and divides free-form text, so taht there is one sentence per line.
+Looks for likely end-of sentence locations, and divides free-form text, so that there is one sentence per line.